hujhax/austin-improv-wiki/AlphaQuest.md

 **AlphaQuest** is a troupe that performs narratives while playing the Alphabet Game.

 ## History
-Laura invited everyone to do a [[Shows/Free Fringe]] with the crazy idea of doing the Alphabet Game on top of a narrative.
+Laura invited everyone to do a [[Shows/Free Fringe|Free Fringe]] with the crazy idea of doing the Alphabet Game on top of a narrative.
 Everyone had so much fun that we just kept doing shows.

 ## More Information
 * The troupe's [Facebook page.](https://www.facebook.com/alphaquestimprov/)